Fejér County

 Fejér (Fejér vármegye, /hu/) is an administrative county in central Hungary.
 It lies on the west bank of the river Danube and nearly touches the eastern shore of Lake Balaton.
 It shares borders with the Hungarian counties Veszprém, Komárom-Esztergom County, Pest, Bács-Kiskun County, Tolna and Somogy.
 The capital of Fejér county is Székesfehérvár.

 Geography

 Geographically, Fejér County is very diverse; its southern part is similar (and adjacent) to the Great Hungarian Plain, and other parts are hilly (Bakony, Vértes, Gerecse mountains).
 Lake Velence, a popular resort, is also located within the county.

 History

 Early history

-The area was already inhabited 2000 years ago.
-When this part of Hungary formed a Roman province called Pannonia, several settlements stood here: the capital was Gorsium, but there were other significant towns too, where present-day Baracs and Dunaújváros are (the towns were called Annamatia and Intercisa, respectively).
+The area was already inhabited 2,000 years ago.
+When this part of Hungary formed a Roman province called Pannonia, several settlements stood here: the capital was Gorsium, but there were other significant towns too, including those located where present-day Baracs and Dunaújváros are (the towns were called Annamatia and Intercisa, respectively).
 In the early medieval period Huns and Avars lived in the area.
-After 586 several nomadic people inhabited in the area, until Hungarians conquered it in the late 9th century.
+After 586 several nomadic people inhabited the area, until Hungarians conquered it in the late 9th century.